 Texas A&M Commerce, like most universities, charges different tuition rates for in-state and out-of-state students.
 Residents of Texas pay around $10,026 in annual tuition, while out-of-state students pay considerably more at around $22,266.
 Fees of around $4,168 are charged at the same rate for both groups of students.

 Average Net Price

 Based in St. Louis, Missouri, Webster University was established in 1915 and today provides study options across the USA, Europe, Africa, and Asia.
 It’s accredited by The Higher Learning Commission and offers programs at the undergraduate and graduate levels.
 Its programs have also featured highly in rankings by U.S. News & World Report, including America’s Best Colleges and the best study abroad programs.

-Webster University offers the data analytics (BS) program, which blends together 39 required credit hours with a range of electives.
+Webster University offers a Bachelor of Science in data analytics program, which blends together 39 required credit hours with a range of electives.
 Required courses include titles such as: